 Consider historical fluctuations in market leadership, which usually alternate between the U.S. and international stocks.

 For example, the U.S. market has outperformed international stocks over the past decade, boosted by solid gains in the technology sector.
 However, until the 2008 global financial crisis, it was international markets that led the way.

-With the rapid rise of technological advancements, supply chain and logistics reliance, and other competing factors that come into play in the global economy, international markets could soon retake the lead.
+With the rapid rise of technological advancements, supply chain and logistics reliance, and other competing factors that come into play in the global economy, international markets could retake the lead.

 Risks associated with international ETFs

 Like all investments, both domestic and international ETFs carry various sets of risks.
-Those risks can be market-specific such as stock valuations.
-Or they can be macro risks, such as high government debt levels, which can lead to inflation.
+Those risks can be market-specific such as stock valuations, or they can be macro risks, such as high government debt levels, which can lead to inflation.